Liam Napier: What former Ireland coach will bring to All Blacks

 Moving from zoom meetings to individual player sessions to the training field is enough to leave anyone's head spinning.

-Joe Schmidt's addition should help lighten the load somewhat.
+Joe Schmidt's addition should help lighten the load.
 From an Irish standpoint Schmidt's injection certainly elevates the opening test spice from medium to pass-a-glass-of-milk hot.

 In a professional coaching context Schmidt's original decision of wanting to sit out the highly-anticipated three test Irish series, before joining the All Blacks for the Rugby Championship, always seemed strange.

-With circumstances dictating he is needed now, however, Schimdt's start date as a broadly termed selector/analyst has been fast-tracked.
+With circumstances dictating he is needed now, however, Schmidt's start date as a broadly termed selector/analyst has been fast-tracked.

 With McLeod absent from training this week, defence is the area Schmidt may seek to add his greatest input but he will no doubt be encouraged to add dollops of intel wherever he sees fit.